 What most people don’t know is that the main purpose of tactical knives lies more on the utility side.
 When it comes to survival / tactical knives, the bowie knife is one of the most popular.
-Your chances in a survival situation are significantly improve just by having the best bowie knife that meets your needs.
+Your chances in a survival situation are significantly improved just by having a bowie knife that meets your needs.

 Those who wish to go with the traditional bowie knife can still buy them in the market.
 It’s a good thing that both types of material are sufficient for both utilitarian and hunting purposes.

 When choosing the blade size for a bowie, one should take into account its intended usage.
 Large blades are for tasks that require power and smaller blades for precision jobs.
 Large blades are great for clearing weeds or chopping small pieces of wood.